Roasted Summer Squash with Garlic and Parmesan

 Kara and I both decided we’d double the amount of garlic the next time we made it, so I’ll give you that option in the updated recipe.
 We used pre-peeled garlic cloves that came in a package, which made this quick to get into the oven and covering the baking sheet with foil made it easy to clean up, and I seriously hope you’ll try this tasty idea if you’re still getting zucchini or buying them at the Farmers Market!

 And I am thinking that adding the garlic to the summer squash might have been inspired by Roasted Broccoli with Garlic, another easy recipe from the early days of the blog that’s incredibly tasty.
-If you’re a broccoli fan and haven’t tried that way of cooking it, I’d add that to my list of must-try fall recipes immediately!
+If you’re a broccoli fan and haven’t tried that way of cooking it, I’d add that to your list of must-try fall recipes immediately!
+And you can use Zucchini Recipes for more ideas if you’re still getting zucchini!

 Make it a Low-Carb Meal: